antonkand/checked/README.md

 ###Usage

 Use Checked when you want to make sure a variable is of a certain type.
 Pass in a variable and Checked methods returns either true or false.
-Checked has the following properties:
+Checked has the following methods:

 * .isArray()